Yellow Sea Fan

 Yellow Sea Fan, Pacifigorgia sp.
 Provided by the commercial fishermen in the greater Los Cabos area, Baja California Sur, July 2009.
 Size: 30 cm (12 inches) x 28 cm (11 inches).

-Habitat and Distribution: The Yellow Sea Fan is found attached to off shore reefs and rocks at depths up to 30 m (100 feet).
-In Mexican waters they are poorly documented and poorly studied and their range is believed to be limited to the southern portions of the Sea of Cortez.
+Habitat and Distribution: The Yellow Sea Fan is found attached to offshore reefs and rocks at depths up to 30 m (100 feet).
+Yellow Sea Fans are a subtropical to tropical Eastern Pacific species.
+In Mexican waters the Yellow Sea Fan is poorly documented and poorly studied and their range is believed to be limited to the southern portions of the Gulf of California.

 Diet: Yellow Sea Fans are suspension feeders.
-The eight tentacles of the polyps capture copepods, fish eggs, coral spawn, and other zooplankton from the surrounding water.
+The eight tentacles of the polyps capture copepods, coral spawn, fish eggs and other zooplankton from the surrounding water.

 Predators: Information specific to predation of Yellow Sea Fans is not documented, however nudibranchs are a common predator on other Gorgonians.